stephenlprice/tableau-webhooks/README.md

-# Tableau & Twilio via Webhooks
+# Tableau Webhooks & Twilio

 A project demonstrating the use of Tableau's [Webhooks API](https://www.tableau.com/developer/tools/webhook-api) and [Twilio](https://www.twilio.com/) to send notifications to a site or server administrator upon failed data source refreshes.